 Visit the Wright Brother’s National Memorial

-We implore you to scale to the top of the hill and get a closer look of the monument while enjoying a breathtaking view of the barrier island.
+We implore you to scale to the top of the hill and get a closer look at the monument.
+Then enjoy a breathtaking view of the barrier island.
 The National Park Service operates and maintains the park, which is open daily, year-round from 9 AM to 5 PM.

 If you visit on December 17th, the date of the famed “First Flight,” you’ll be in for a treat as there are numerous flyovers and some type of special celebration to commemorate two brothers from Ohio who changed the world forever by dreaming big and taking numerous calculated risks.